temporalio/documentation/README.md

 @dacx */
 ```

 In the above example, we capture lines 1-7 to capture the whole multiline comment section.
-Notion is not good at showing line numbers in code blocks, but most editors do it well by default.

 We could also capture the full multiline comment as part of capturing a group of Markdown and code: